-The following table sets forth estimated debt service coverage on the Senior Notes.
-Federal Highway Reimbursements are assumed to be \$560 million, based on guidance provided to the Commonwealth by the FHWA for the FFY 2011-2014 STIP (see General Overview of Federal-Aid Highway Program below).
-The FHWA notified the Commonwealth it should plan for \$600 million of OA during this timeframe, which includes \$40 million of redistributed funds; the coverage analysis below excludes these redistributed funds.
-Alternative Revenues - equal to 10 cents of the Gasoline Tax - utilize SFY 2010 actual receipts.
-Assuming only Federal Highway Reimbursements, estimated debt service coverage is 3.0x through final maturity.
-Assuming only 10 cents of the Gasoline Tax, estimated debt service coverage is 1.5x through final maturity.
+The following table sets forth estimated debt service coverage on the Notes.
+For coverage purposes, annual Federal Highway Reimbursements are assumed to be \$560 million, based on guidance provided to the Commonwealth by the FHWA for the FFY 2011-2014 STIP (see General Overview of Federal-Aid Highway Program below).
+The FHWA notified the Commonwealth it should plan for \$600 million of annual OA during this timeframe, which includes \$40 million of redistributed funds; the coverage analysis below excludes these redistributed funds.
+Net Federal Highway Reimbursements represent Federal Highway Reimbursements available to pay debt service on the Notes, following payment of Senior Federal Highway Notes, which fully mature by SFY 2015.
+Net CTF Pledged Funds assume the issuance of \$576.1 million of Senior CTF Obligations, utilizing SFY 2010 receipts in the Commonwealth Transportation Fund.
+Debt service on the Notes represents debt service on the \$100 million inaugural issuance.
+Total debt service coverage on the Notes ranges from 104.3x to 705.3x through SFY 2023.
+While not shown below, following the issuance of approximately \$1.9 billion of Senior CTF Obligations and approximately \$1.1 billion of Notes to finance the Accelerated Bridge Program, and utilizing the aforementioned assumptions for Pledged Funds, debt service coverage on the Notes is estimated to be no less than 12.3x.
 All projections and estimates are subject to change.
 The actual debt service coverage will likely vary from the amounts shown below as actual circumstances in the future will likely vary from the assumptions used for this Official Statement.